iprs-dev/ipld-specs/design/libraries/nodes-and-kinds.md

 1. `Node`;
 2. `Kind`.

-`Node` should be an interface -- the membership should be open (aka, it should be possible for other packages to implement it).
+`Node` shall be an _interface_ or _trait_ or generally speaking _behaviour_ --
+the membership should be open (aka, it should be possible for other packages to implement it).

-`Kind` should be an enumeration -- a fixed set of named members, which should not be extendable.
+`Kind` shall be an _enumeration_ -- a fixed set of named members, and shall not be extendable.

 Kind